Support and advice

-You may also be able to find more information on International Organisation for Migration
+You may find more about this at: International Organisation for Migration .

 If you have not yet registered your claim for asylum

-If you do not contact UK Visas and Immigration within a few days of arriving in the UK, you may not be able to make a claim for asylum.
+You MUST contact UK Visas and Immigration at Liverpool or Leeds, within a few days of arriving in the UK.
+If you do not, you may not be able to make a claim for asylum.

 Leave to remain

-If you have received leave to remain in the UK, you have the same entitlements as other residents in the UK.
+If you have received leave to remain in the UK, you have the same entitlements as other UK residents.

-If you are planning to settle in Calderdale you can get advice about housing, benefits, education, training, employment and health at:
+If you plan to live in Calderdale, you can get advice about housing, benefits, education, training, employment and health at:

-All children between the age of 5 and 16 have to attend school by law.
+All children aged between 5 and 16 years must attend school, by law.
 Nursery Education is voluntary but will help your child learn English quickly: